elman23/elman23.github.io/index.md

 ## Other Interests

-What I'd like to learn / I am currently experimenting:
+What I'd like to learn / I am currently experimenting with:

 - Machine Learning:
   - [Seth Weidman](https://github.com/SethHWeidman)'s [Deep learning from scratch](https://github.com/elman23/DeepLearningFromScratch),